-Move America Project Credit
+Move America Equity Credit

-Under the project credit, a state may allocate Move America Credits to taxpayers making investments in qualified projects.
-Qualified projects are those projects that would qualify for purposes of Move America Bonds.
-The Move America project credit is equal to 100 percent of the eligible basis that a state allocates to the taxpayer.
-Eligible basis is the lesser of the taxpayer's investment in the depreciable costs of the project, or 20 percent total depreciable costs.
+Under the equity credit, a state may allocate Move America Credits to taxpayers making investments in qualified facilities.
+Qualified facilities are those that would qualify for purposes of Move America Bonds.
+The Move America equity credit is equal to 100 percent of the eligible basis that a state allocates to the taxpayer.

+Eligible basis is the lesser of the taxpayer's investment in the depreciable costs of the facility, or 20 percent total depreciable costs.
 Eligible basis does not include any portion of depreciable costs attributable to government assistance, whether it be grants or credit assistance.
+A final determination of eligible basis must be made by the end of the calendar year in which the facility is placed in service.

-The amount of eligible basis (and, accordingly, Move America project credits) allocated to the taxpayer cannot exceed the minimum amount the state determines is necessary for the project's financial feasibility.
+The amount of eligible basis (and, accordingly, Move America equity credits) allocated to the taxpayer cannot exceed the minimum amount the state determines is necessary for the project's financial feasibility.
 In making this determination, states must undertake a life cycle cost analysis of the project, examining the total financing planned for the project, including tax benefits, developmental and operational costs, ancillary costs such as right-of-way and procurement, financing costs, and transferred and retained risk.

-Move America project credits are paid over a 10 year period, beginning when the qualified project is placed in service.
-If at any point during the 10 year credit period the project ceases to be a qualified project, the credits are recaptured for those years.
+Move America equity credits are claimed over a 10 year period, beginning when the qualified facility is placed in service.
+If at any point during the 10 year credit period the facility ceases to be a qualified facility, the credits are recaptured for those years.

-If a state allocates Move America project credits to a project, and that project is not placed in service within three years of the allocation, the state may reallocate the credits to another qualified project, or to a qualified infrastructure fund.
-If the credits are not reallocated, or the project to which the credits were reallocated is not placed in service within three years, the credit allocation reverts to the Move America Bond volume cap as though it had never been exchanged.
+If a state allocates Move America equity credits to a facility, and that facility is not placed in service within three years of the allocation, the state may reallocate the credits to another qualified facility, or to a qualified infrastructure fund.
+If the credits are not reallocated, or the facility to which the credits were reallocated is not placed in service within three years, the credit allocation reverts to the Move America Bond volume cap as though it had never been exchanged.

-Move America Infrastructure Fund Credit
+Move America Qualified Infrastructure Fund Credit

-Under the qualified infrastructure fund credit, states may allocate credits to qualified infrastructure funds.
-Qualified infrastructure funds include state infrastructure banks, clean water or drinking water revolving loan funds, or any other equivalent funds established by a state.
+Under the qualified infrastructure fund credit, states may allocate credits to qualified infrastructure funds, which include state infrastructure banks, clean water or drinking water revolving loan funds, or any other equivalent funds established by a state, so long as the primary purpose of the fund is to finance infrastructure projects.
 These funds may offer the credits to taxpayers investing in the fund.
 The credit is equal to 50 percent of a taxpayer's equity investment, paid at a rate of 5 percent a year for 10 years, beginning when the investment is made.

-The fund must use any proceeds from the investment to invest in qualified projects within three years, otherwise the credits are recaptured.
-Credits may also be recaptured if the fund uses investment proceeds for uses other than investments in qualified projects or if the fund redeems an investment in a qualified project before the end of the credit period.
+The fund must use any proceeds from the investment to invest in qualified facilities within three years, otherwise the credits are recaptured.
+Credits may also be recaptured if the fund uses investment proceeds for uses other than investments in qualified facilities or if the fund redeems a taxpayer's investment before the end of the credit period.

 If a qualified infrastructure fund receiving a credit allocation does not utilize the credits within the calendar year they are allocated, the credits are rescinded to the state.
-The state may reallocate the credits to another qualified infrastructure fund or project.
+The state may reallocate the credits to another qualified infrastructure fund or facility.
 If the credits are not reallocated, they revert to the Move America Bond volume cap as though they had never been exchanged.
-Credits may only be reallocated from a qualified project or qualified infrastructure fund once.
+Credits may only be reallocated from a qualified facility or qualified infrastructure fund once.